orca-so/whirlpools/README.md

 ## Local Development

-This monorepo contains all the code needed to build, deploy and interact the Whirlpools contract.
+This monorepo contains all the code needed to build, deploy and interact with the Whirlpools contract.

 ### Requirements